Eboreg/twitterhal/README.md

-  --stats               Display some stats --print-config        Print current parsed config --post-random         Post a new random tweet
+  --stats               Display some stats --print-config        Print current parsed config --post-random         Post a new random tweet --mark-mentions-answered
+                        Fetch the latest mentions and mark them all as answered.
+Useful if you had to re-init the DB.
 ```

 `twitterhal --run` will post random tweets at `random_post_times` (see below), as well as answering all incoming mentions, all while trying its best not to exceed the [Twitter API rate limits](https://developer.twitter.com/en/docs/basics/rate-limits).